b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 *A quick reference to the topic we discussed in
 @sec:julia_optional_type_declaration.
 Here typing `getRectangleArea("three",
 "three")` will produce an error.
-I can read it now, and based on the error message correct my code so the result is in line with my expectations.*
+Now, I can read it, and based on the error's message correct my code so the result is in line with my expectations.*

 Hmm, OK, I got `getRectangleArea` and what if I need to calculate the [area of a